IST-DASLab/peft-rosa/README.md

 - `spa_only`: the low-rank adapter is always disabled, while the sparse adapter will be activated once enough gradients are collected.
 - `wl64` (or `wl` + any number): start by fine-tuning the low-rank adapter alone for 64 steps, then collect gradients as long as needed and activate sparse adaptation.

 Finally, as discussed in the paper, we found it beneficial to warm up with low-rank adapter only (`wl64` schedule), generate the masks, and then restart the training with both adapters activated.
-To do this, we suggest following the steps below, taking advantage of three extra paramters in `RosaConfig`.
+To do this, we suggest following the steps below, taking advantage of three extra parameters in `RosaConfig`.

 1. First run your RoSA training with `schedule=wl64`, `mask_save_path=./tmp_mask`, and `terminate_after_mask_generation=True` passed into `RosaConfig`, which saves the generated mask (after low-rank warmup) in the `./tmp_mask` file and terminates the run.
 2. Re-run the training with `schedule=default` and `mask_load_path=./tmp_mask`, which loads the masks directly from the file and activates both low-rank and sparse adapters right away.